PieceOfCloth/timemanagement-pickleapp/README.md

 # Pickle App - Time Management App

 Pickle App is a Flutter-based time management app that helps you to stay organized in your schedule, prioritize tasks, and stay focused on what's important.
-This app is designed to make managing your time easier and more efficient.
+This app is designed to make managing your time easier and more efficient. *I use this code for my thesis and there are still some redundant codes*

 ## Getting Started
 To get started with timemanagement-pickleapp, follow these steps (*Don't include the quotation marks*):